facebook/react-strict-dom/CONTRIBUTING.md

 npm run dev -w examples
 ```

+To open the React DevTools press `shift + m` in the terminal running Expo, and select "Open React devtools".

 If you need to update one of the patched `node_modules`, edit the file directly in `node_modules` and then run:

 ```